 Looking For Answers?

-For 45 years, Cambridge School of Culinary Arts (CSCA) has fostered culinary passion and expertise in an intimate and nurturing environment.
+For nearly 50 years, Cambridge School of Culinary Arts (CSCA) has fostered culinary passion and expertise in an intimate and nurturing environment.
 Located in Cambridge, Massachusetts, the hub of the New England culinary scene, we have helped thousands of students pursue their culinary education within our kitchens.
 Our alumni continue to find great success across New England, the United States, and internationally.
 Today we offer you the opportunity to join the CSCA family and launch your culinary future.

 Explore Programs at CSCA